 Second place goes to the Nash Base Camp, which is a large bivvy with room for 2 to 4 persons.

 As Nash always produces highly innovative products, they have actually come up with a very smart gazebo solution.
-The gazebo part acts as the center base for this bivvy.
+The gazebo part acts as the central base for this bivvy.
 To each side of that gazebo, a module sleeping pod can be connected, turning the bivvy into one gigantic base camp.

 One person fits into each of the sleeping pods, and 2 additional persons can fit in the gazebo part of the bivvy.
-If there is only two anglers, the gazebo can be used as a shared cooking and storage area.
+If there are only two anglers, the gazebo can be used as a shared cooking and storage area.

 The gazebo part measures a stunning 330cm x 330cm x 220cm, and the two seperate sleeping pods measure 170cm x 220cm x 170cm.